SkuldNorniern/aporia/README.md

 ---

-With **Alea**, take a chance on randomness—you won't have to roll the dice on reliability!
+With **Aporia**, take a chance on randomness—you won't have to roll the dice on reliability!